-This historic site has been a popular picnicking, hiking, fishing and waterfall viewing spot since the late 1800's.
-The Trout Pond Loop is easy for wheelchairs, elderly and children.
-It's a .25 mile loop surfaced with stone dust.
+Managed by Saco Bay Trails, this historic site has been a popular picnicking, hiking, fishing and waterfall viewing spot since the late 1800's.
+The Trout Pond Loop, a .25 mile loop surfaced with stone dust, is wheelchair accessible.
 You will see the start of the trail, just to the right of the kiosk.
 Take a left to follow the loop clockwise, through the woods and along Cascade Brook.
-As you follow the loop back towards the trailhead, you will notice a trail on the left leading towards the waterfall.
-It is marked with a "falls" sign.
-Here, you will also find an old tree stump resembling a flame (see Henry climbing it below).
-This route to the falls is steep and does require a bit of caution.
-Take it slow and enjoy the view once you arrive at the bottom.
+For the trail leading down to the base of the waterfall, head counter-clockwise on the loop, following the pink, then green blazes.
+The green trail winds down a hill, so would not be as easy for wheelchairs.

 You can head back to your car from here, or go look for the old bear cage.
 To find this, climb back down the waterfall until you see a trail off to your left, leading uphill.
 Take this trail a short distance until you reach the old cage on the right.

 Apparently, in the 1950's, this cage "featured a bear for the amusement of the tourists".
-Seriously??
 I read this same phrase on multiple websites, but it remains unclear what kind of bear we're talking about here.
 Was it a live bear?
 Taxidermy bear?
 Plastic bear?
 Human dressed in a bear costume?
 No amount of searching helped me solve the mystery or gave any more specifics about said animal.
 If you get any intel on this, please do share.